-We have secure access with an electronic lock which you access with your smartphone.
+We have secure access with an electronic lock.
 When a member terminates membership, we deactivate their code and access.
 Security cameras record who enters and leaves the building.
-We have six cameras at the front and back of the building.
+We have 13 cameras at the front and back of the building.
 If you rent an office, you get a key to your office.

 As the model is proven and refined the GeniusDen will seek and build spaces to serve entrepreneurs in other markets – some within the Dallas Fort Worth Metroplex and then throughout Texas and regionally.